 Another concern was about how the Brown decision, if it overturned segregation, could be enforced in 19 states and the District of Columbia without widespread violence.

-The court decided in June 1953 to hear more arguments in the case later in the year.
+The court decided in June 1953 to hear additional arguments in the case later in the year.
 But in September 1953, Chief Justice Vinson died suddenly from a heart attack.
-President Dwight Eisenhower had promised the next Supreme Court opening to the politically powerful Earl Warren from California.
+President Dwight Eisenhower had promised the next Supreme Court opening to the politically powerful Earl Warren, the former Governor of California.

 Warren talked about the abilities of Marshall and the legal team from the NAACP.